What's a Normal BMI for Women? (Explaining Weight and Body Fat Percentage)

 |20 to 29||30 to 39||40 to 49||50 to 59||69+|

 All these measurements are interesting and can suggest health, but should not be the basis of an exercise or nutrition regime.
-Remember, if you are using weight as your guide, that muscle weighs more than fat.
+Remember, if you are using weight as your guide, muscle weighs more than fat.
 If you are increasing strength but not changing your weight, you are becoming leaner.

 The following are loose guidelines for healthy weights in athletic women.
 The lower numbers are for petite, small-boned, less-muscled frames; the higher numbers accommodate for large bones and bigger muscle size.